PubInv/ATX-Preemie/incubator/three-minute-video-script.md

 Rob: The heating cloth is powered with the kind of minimal battery power potentially avialable to people that don't have grid power, but have the ability to charge cell-phone batteries.
 The cloth is controlled by the extremely popular Arduino microcontroller, which can be purchased for as little as $5 dollars.
-Currently our total bill-of-materials costs about $30, and we are striving to lower that.
+Currently our total bill-of-materials costs about $49, but that can be easily decreased.

 Josh: To increase the safety and robustness of the system, we implemented a audible alarm when the temperature is too low or too high.
 The temperature is read from a sensor at the baby's tummy, which costs 95 cents.
 We are researching better